krys2fa/gbr/README.md

   - `git checkout master && git pull --ff-only`
   - Delete your branch locally and on origin (`git branch -d <branch>` / delete via GitHub)

+Branch protection (maintainers)

+- Run the "Configure branch protection" workflow from Actions to require the PR title check (Semantic Pull Request) on `master`.
+- This requires setting a repo secret `ADMIN_TOKEN` with a token that has admin:repo_hook and repo permissions.

 Hotfixes

 - Use `fix/*` branches for urgent bugs; follow the same PR flow.
 If a production deploy is blocked, prioritize a small, targeted fix PR.